MarkPearlCoZa/Blog_General/_posts/2019-07-22-Evolving-graduate-programme-for-software-developers.md

 - Work under guidance of co-mentors
 - Them spend varying times at different teams, make clear what the goal is
 - Produce guidebooks to give guidance on roles
-- Introduce workshops for mentors to drive more allignment
+- Introduce workshops for mentors to drive more alignment
 - Mentoring circles led by a single person